Skip to main content

 If your little ones aren’t so little any more, there’s every chance they’ll want to be tearing up the slopes as well – and nothing makes us happier.

-The main ski schools in Morzine that get my recommendation are the The Snow School, and the British Alpine Ski School – but there are loads of smaller independent schools as well.
-You also can't go wrong with Freedom2Ski, Billski, Avoriaz Alpine Ski School or REAL Snowboarding.
+There are lots of ski and snowboard schools in Morzine that get my recommendation.
+Along with bigger organisations like the British Alpine Ski School there are loads of smaller independent schools as well.
+You can't go wrong with Freedom2Ski, Billski, Avoriaz Alpine Ski School or REAL Snowboarding.

 Not to say that Méribel doesn’t offer the kids something special…